SpamixOfficial/First-Rice/README.md

 Hello!

 This is a rice I recently made, and it's my first one!
-To us ethis rice, just drag these folders into your .config, though make sure you have everything installed, and that you have provided the openweather-script an API key!
+To use this rice, just drag these folders into your .config, though make sure you have everything installed, and that you have provided the openweather-script an API key!

 ## Dependencies needed!